Limitations on device independent key secure against non signaling adversary via the squashed non-locality: The world of non-signaling devices and the NSDI cryptographic scenario

-The complete extension satisfies the following properties alike the quantum purification, what makes CE its counterpart \cite{CE}. \begin{enumerate} \item ACCESS: A complete extension of a device $P$, together with access to arbitrary randomness, gives access to any ensemble of a device $P$. \item GENERATION: The extending system of the complete extension gives access to any possible (even mixed) ensemble of the purified device. \end{enumerate}
+The complete extension satisfies the following properties alike the quantum purification, what makes CE its counterpart \cite{CE}. \begin{enumerate} \item ACCESS: A complete extension of a device $P$, together with access to arbitrary randomness, gives access to any ensemble of a device $P$. \item GENERATION: The complete extension can be transformed to any other extension. \end{enumerate}